Child Life and Family Studies

-Child, Youth and Family Studies students are nationally certified to work with families in a variety of settings, agencies and programs.
-Graduates take postitions working in childcare, youth centers, adoption agencies, family crisis and elder care programs.
+Child Life and Family Studies students are nationally certified to work with families in a variety of settings, agencies and programs.
+Graduates take positions working in childcare, youth centers, adoption agencies, family crisis and elder care programs.

 As part of their course of study, many students opt to participate in cultural-immersion, service-learning courses in locations such as Romania, China, Mexico and Native American Reservations in the U.S. These popular trips are led by department faculty members.